 David A. Fitzgerald is a civil litigator and a business attorney.
-He has practiced law for over 13 years and is now a principal with Titus Brueckner & Levine PLC.
+He has practiced law for about 20 years and is now a principal with Titus Brueckner & Levine PLC.
 David previously practiced in the business law and institutional finance departments of Day Berry & Howard LLP, now known as Day Pitney LLP, a Connecticut-based firm.
 Before becoming an attorney, David was a vice president and chief financial officer of a closely held business, a vice president of a publicly traded company, and a senior auditor and financial consultant with an international accounting firm.

 Fraud, conversion, negligence, breach of fiduciary duty and other torts

 Securities fraud, misappropriation of trade secrets, and other statutory claims